 Screen Capturing is one of the main building blocks in any surveillance and monitoring product.
 Target Eye Monitoring System, developed since 2000 and till 2010, had its unique JPG screenshots.
-This article is the 2nd one in the Target Eye Revealed series.
+This article is the second one in the Target Eye Revealed series.
 The third article (following this one) is about the Shopping List mechanism.
-Fourth article is about Keyboard Capturing.
-Fifth article is about the Cover Story mechanism.
+The fourth article is about Keyboard Capturing and the fifth article is about the Cover Story mechanism.
 The sixth article is about hiding files the Target Eye way.

 Target Eye is a start-up company whose mission is to develop integrated software solutions for real-time monitoring of remote PCs, which are based on the company’s patent pending technologies (60/204,084 and 60/203,832).
 Our major product, Target Eye Monitoring System, is a software product that can continuously track, record, playback, analyze and report any activity performed on one or multiple remote PCs, in a way which is undetectable by their users.
 The software relies on a stream of rapidly captured, compressed full-screen images and continuous keystroke capturing to provide a comprehensive and accurate account of user activities, including local activities which do not generate any network traffic.
 In this way, the software can track and record activities, which are undetectable by systems relying on network traffic analysis.
 A smart agent module running on the monitored PCs uses a rule base to send alerts to the monitoring location(s) or perform pre-defined local operations.
 Monitoring can be performed from multiple locations.
 Major markets are law-enforcement.

 Target Eye's Building Blocks